galberola/terraforming-mars-companion/README.md

-# Unoficial Terraforming Mars Companion
+# Unofficial Terraforming Mars Companion

 Keep track of your resources using this application, and automate resources grant on each "production phase".